Telefonica/mistica-design/guides/colors-contribution.md

 - `definitions` / `constantProperties` / `patternProperties` / `value` / `anyOf` / `pattern`
 - `definitions` / `constantProperties` / `patternProperties` / `value` / `properties` / `colors` / `items` / `properties` / `value` / `anyOf` / `pattern`

-Inside this arrays you can find all the brands so you can add the variable names needed.
+Inside both arrays you can find all the brands so you can add the variable names needed.

 Each `pattern` has two regex expressions combined (rgba and non rgba values), so you will need to add two entries of the variable name.

-You'll need to update also the regex that checks a valid description:
+You'll need to update also the regex that checks that valid description is provided:

 - `definitions` / `constantProperties` / `patternProperties` / `description` / `anyOf`